dannypsnl/parsec-extra/README.md

 This package intend to provide extras helpers for `Lean.Data.Parsec`, check [document](https://dannypsnl.github.io/parsec-extra/ParsecExtra.html) for usage about package.

-You can add the package into dependencies with the following setup
+You can add the package into dependencies with the following setup in `lakefile.lean`

 ```lean
 require «parsec-extra» from git "https://github.com/dannypsnl/parsec-extra" @ "main"